ibm-cloud-docs/vmwaresolutions/shared/shared_zerto-portal.md

 # Accessing the Zerto Self-Service Portal
 {: #shared_zerto-portal}

-The Zerto service is available and ready-to-use in all virtual data centers.
+The Zerto service is available and ready to use in all virtual data centers.
 Use Zerto as a service to replicate your VMs between your {{site.data.keyword.cloud}} data centers to {{site.data.keyword.cloud_notm}}.
 The Zerto service is enabled by default.

 You can access the Zerto portal on the virtual data center details page when the virtual data center is in the **Ready to use** state.
 For more information, see [Procedure to view the virtual data center summary](/docs/vmwaresolutions?topic=vmwaresolutions-shared_viewing-vdc-summary#shared_viewing-vdc-summary-procedure) or [Procedure to view virtual data center details](/docs/vmwaresolutions?topic=vmwaresolutions-shared_viewing-vdc-details#shared_viewing-vdc-details-procedure).